Getting your Business in Order

 Remember that your goal is to sell, and not to beat the buyer at a negotiation game.
 You and the buyer should lay the foundation as a team to get to completion.

 Don’t allow yourself to get bogged down in disputes with your buyer.
 Don’t allow your ego to distract you from satisfying your underlying need to sell.
 Work with your buyer as an ally.
 Generate a variety of solutions before deciding what to do about any particular problem.
-Try to resolve the toughest issues with objective criteria, independent standards and market norms.
+Try to resolve the toughest issues with objective criteria, independent standards, and market norms.

 Prepare for the Due Diligence Process

-There will be a period of inspection by a prospective buyer as conditions of the contract going forward with the deal called the due diligence period.
+There will be a period of inspection by a prospective buyer as a condition of the contract going forward with the deal called the due diligence period.
 This might be anywhere from a 15 to 45-day window of time for the buyer to ask a seemingly endless number of questions and request a variety of documents for inspection by the buyer and her or his professional advisors.
 If you have previously taken the time to gather your critical business information, the due diligence stage should go smoothly.
 Thorough preparation is a must.
 Common representations and warranties that a seller may be required to make as a condition of the sale include confirmation that:

 • the financial statements are complete and accurate